jlmelville/smallvis/README.md

   plot(x, col = colors[iris$Species])
 }

-# By default, we use all numeric columns found in a data frame, so you don't need to filter out factor or strings
-# set verbose = TRUE to log progress to the console
 tsne_iris <- smallvis(iris, perplexity = 25, epoch_callback = iris_plot, verbose = TRUE)

 # Default method is t-SNE, use largevis cost function instead